-For 2018, the CGN Committee conducted a comparison of compensation practices by peer issuers in the real estate industry.
+For 2019, the CGN Committee conducted a comparison of compensation practices by peer issuers in the real estate industry.
 The CGN Committee uses the full peer comparator group for pay benchmarking and compensation structuring and design purposes.
-The peer issuers for 2018 were selected based on several criteria and factors, including:
+The peer issuers for 2019 were selected based on several criteria and factors, including:

-- (a) issuers with asset size (by value) of not less than one-third and not more than three times the size of Granite with the larger size of some peers offsetting the geographical complexities of Granite; - (b) internally managed issuers, as the CGN Committee felt that externally managed issuers may not require similar levels of responsibility and effort of executive officers as an internally managed issuer (however, Summit Industrial Income REIT was included given that there are few peer issuers in the industrial real estate asset class); - (c) issuers that are not controlled by a significant security holder, as the CGN Committee felt that issuers controlled by a significant security holder (especially if such holder is a major tenant of the issuer) may not require similar levels of responsibility and effort of executive officers as Granite; and - (d) the nature of the issuers' operations and their geographic footprint as well as their asset mix and other financial considerations.
+- (a) issuers with asset size (by value) of not less than one-third and not more than three times the size of Granite with the larger size of some peers offsetting the geographical complexities of Granite; - (b) internally managed issuers, as the CGN Committee felt that externally managed issuers may not require similar levels of responsibility and effort of executive officers as an internally managed issuer; and - (c) the nature of the issuers' operations and their geographic footprint as well as their asset mix and other financial considerations.